 YouTube Data API Pricing in Detail

-The YouTube Data API v3 is the most commonly used API for accessing video metadata, channel details, and playlists.
+The YouTube Data API pricing v3 is the most commonly used API for accessing video metadata, channel details, and playlists.

 The pricing (quota-based) works as follows: